wvanderwey/ROP/Tutorial-(based-on-one-RNA-Seq-sample).md

 ***Note : Trans-spicing and gene fusions  are currently not supported, but will be in the next release.
 ```

 More details about additional options and strategies of the ROP are available [here](https://github.com/smangul1/rop/wiki/Additional-options)

 The ropOut directory now contains the output of ROP.
-The structure of the output is explained in next section.
+The structure of the output is explained [here](https://github.com/smangul1/rop/wiki/ROP-output-details)

-## ROP output details

 After running the ROP output is saved in a single directory (specified as a second command line argument).
 After running ROP in the previous section, output was saved in the ropOut directory.